mritunjaysharma394/vowpal-wiki/Malicious-URL-example.md

 * `--adaptive`: use per-feature adaptive learning rates; this is sensible for highly diverse and variable features
 * `--cache_file cache_train`: cache the parsed input data into the file `cache_train`

+It also uses `time` to measure the approximate wall-clock execution time.

 ## Results